 If your father is always doing that thing where he pats his pockets in a panic, looking for his wallet or keys every time he’s leaving the house, get him a Tile Sticker.
 The simple Bluetooth tracker is about the size of a nickel and can stick to anything he’s worried he’ll forget.
 Instead of spending 15 minutes searching the couch the next time he can’t find his keys, he can just pull up the Tile app.

-If your father is obsessed with being energy efficient or always yells about the lights being left on in an empty room (is there any dad who hasn’t said this?), then he will love these dimmable lightbulbs.
+If your father is obsessed with being energy efficient and always yells when the lights are left on in an empty room (is there any dad who hasn’t said this?), he will love these dimmable lightbulbs.
 He can also control the lights from his favorite chair using his voice via a smart home assistant like Google Assistant or Alexa.

 For amateur-photographer dads